Jessie-mx-zhang/ds105a-project-shanghainese/README.md

 [The graphics above could be found in NB04_Interactive_maps.ipynb]

 Our team’s spirit was truly supportive; every member had a defined role, reflected in the meticulous notes and issues tracked in our GitHub repository.

+Xinyi diligently combed through YouTube, amassing knowledge to refine our visualizations, while Vivian orchestrated our discussions, ensuring we had a physical space for collaboration.
+Despite the setback of inadvertently committing our API key, we chose not to dwell on blame but to focus on solutions, reinforcing our bond as a team.